LauraChow77/GlobalUrbanMapper/model/README.md

 This directory contains the following important files:

-- `pspnet_unet_s5-d16.py`: This is the configuration file for the `GUM` model.
-It outlines the parameters and settings that the model uses during training and prediction.
+- `unet_config.py`: The configuration script for the GUM model detailing the model's parameters and operational settings for both training and inference phases.

-- `model.pth`: This is the link to the pre-trained `GUM` model.
-You will need to download this model to use it for predictions.
+- `model.pth`: A link to the pre-trained GUM model checkpoint.
+To utilize the model for prediction, you must download this checkpoint.

 ## Configuration File

-The `pspnet_unet_s5-d16.py` file is crucial for the functioning of the `GUM` model.
-It provides the configurations used during model training and prediction.

-If this configuration file doesn't already exist in your `mmsegmentation-master\configs\_base_\models` directory, you can place it there.
+The `unet_config.py` file is critical to the GUM model's operation, as it dictates the model's configurations for training and inference.
+Ensure you download both the configuration script and the model checkpoint, storing them in your Google Drive for seamless integration with prediction workflows.